Wodie/p25link/README.md

 - P25-MMDVM network Voice talk groups 11 to 65534 (each TG is network selectable).
 - TMS (text messages) implemented if repeaters are on P25Link network and radios on linked TG.
 - Page functionality implemented if repeaters are on P25Link network and radios on linked TG.
-- Repeater scan mode with priority index for talk groups for P25Link and P25NX modes.
+- Repeater scan mode with priority index for talk groups on P25Link and P25NX modes.
 - Local and remote courtesy tones.
 - RDAC for P25Link and P25NX.